What is an API?

 Identify API risks & vulnerabilities

 Recognizing your system's vulnerabilities is critical to keeping APIs safe.
-Stay updated with system components, identify potential weak points in your API lifecycle, and employ multi-layered security against threats that were covered in OWASP's top API risks, bot attacks, and DDoS attacks.
+Stay updated with system components, identify potential weak points in your API lifecycle, and employ multi-layered API security tools against threats that were covered in OWASP's top API risks, bot attacks, and DDoS attacks.

 Use encryption